 Defibrillator Training – A Simple Way To Save Lives

-In the event of a cardiac arrest (heart attack), having a defibrillator within easy reach can make all the difference between life and death.
+In the event of a cardiac arrest, having a defibrillator within easy reach can make all the difference between life and death.

-The first 5 minutes after a heart attack are the most crucial.
+The first 5 minutes after a cardiac arrest are the most crucial.
 Immediate treatment can vastly improve the outcome for the patient.